CptMoore/DynModLib/README.md

 * Go into project properties and change the default namespace and assembly name to your mods name.
 * Fix the files VS can't find by removing them from the project.
 * Add your new files to VS using "Add Exiting Item".
+* Make sure to leave C# language support to 5.0 and always add all .cs file, that way your mod can stay dynamically compiled (all my bt mods work both ways)

 ## How to publish a mod